-Code DAD Cluster Code title T81.4 (2) A Infection following a procedure, not elsewhere classified A41.2 (3) А Sepsis due to unspecified staphylococcus T81.1 (2) А Shock during or resulting from a procedure, not elsewhere classified R57.2 (3) А Septic shock Y83.3 (9) A Surgical operation with formation of external stoma as the cause of abnormal reaction of the patient, or of later complication, without mention of misadventure at the time of the procedure
+Code DAD Cluster Code title T81.4 (2) A Infection following a procedure, not elsewhere classified A41.2 (3) А Sepsis due to unspecified staphylococcus T81.1 (2) A Shock during or resulting from a procedure, not elsewhere classified R57.2 (3) А Septic shock Y83.3 (9) A Surgical operation with formation of external stoma as the cause of abnormal reaction of the patient, or of later complication, without mention of misadventure at the time of the procedure ble: The patient is admitted to the intensive care unit with a diagnosis of central line-associated E. coli sepsis and septic shock.
+He is treated with intravenous antibiotics and is subsequently discharged home.

-Rationale: Per the alphabetical index lookup for sepsis, postprocedural, postoperative sepsis is classified to T81.4.
+Rationale: Per the alphabetical index lookup for sepsis, postprocedural, post-operative sepsis is classified to T81.4.
 Per the use additional code note at T81.4, it is mandatory to assign an additional code to provide specificity; therefore, A41.2 is assigned to identify the type of sepsis.